 Demographic assumptions

-The model population, stratified by sex into single year age strata in the range 0-74 years, was described using a realistic age structure (RAS) [11].
+The model population, stratified by sex into single year age strata in the range 0-74 years, was described using a realistic age structure (RAS) [12].
 Newborns enter the population on the 31st August each year, facilitating tracking the exact time when they are aged 6 months, when they lose maternal immunity.
-Following standard approaches[11], each age stratum moves to the subsequent age stratum on the 31st August each year and leave the model once aged 75 years.
+Following standard approaches[12], each age stratum moves to the subsequent age stratum on the 31st August each year and leaves the model once reaching age 75 years.

 For simplicity, the age distribution was fixed over time by holding the birth and mortality rates in the model constant.
-The birth rate equalled the value for 2010; age- and sex-specific mortality rates were based on lifetables for the period 2005-2010 from UN population databases[6].
+The birth rate equalled the value estimated for Vietnam for 2010[7]; age- and sex-specific mortality rates were based on lifetables for the period 2005-2010 from UN population databases[7].
 To adjust for differences between the modelled and observed number of births, census-based projections of the actual number of livebirths were used when calculating the numbers of CRS cases (see below)

 Scenarios for the pre-vaccination epidemiology of rubella

-In the base-case model, the prevaccination epidemiology of rubella was assumed to be similar to that implied by a recent seroprevalence survey in Central Vietnam[4], with approximately 50% of women still susceptible to rubella by age 18 years (Figure 1) and a force of infection (rate at which susceptibles are infected) of 5%/year (95% CI: 4.7-5.8%) and 4%/year (95% CI: 3.5-4.4%/year)[4] for those aged <13 and ≥13 years respectively.
+In the base-case model, the prevaccination epidemiology of rubella was assumed to be similar to that implied by the only seroprevalence survey in Vietnam to date, which came from Khanh Hoa province, Central Vietnam[4].
+In this study, approximately 50% of women were still susceptible to rubella by age 18 years (Figure 1) and the force of infection (rate at which susceptibles are infected) was 5%/year (95% CI: 4.7-5.8%) and 4%/year (95% CI: 3.5-4.4%/year)[4] for those aged <13 and ≥13 years respectively.
+Khanh Hoa province comprises a population of 1.2 million, making up 1.3% of the entire population in Vietnam.
+Its population density was 229 people/km2, as compared with 271 people/km2 for the whole of Vietnam in 2013[13]).
+The birth and mortality rates in Khanh Hoa province are comparable to those overall in Vietnam (mortality rates: 6.6 vs 7.0 per 1000 respectively, birth rates: 16.4 vs 16.9 per 1000 respectively in 2012)[13].

-In sensitivity analyses, we explored the effect of assuming that the age-specific proportion susceptible matched that in very low, low and medium-high transmission settings, as reflected in serological data from Japan[12], Fiji[13] and Thailand[14] (Figure 1).
+Since the population density in Central Vietnam is slightly lower than that overall in Vietnam, it is plausible that there is less ongoing transmission of rubella in Central Vietnam than elsewhere in Vietnam.
+Similarly, the population density, and, potentially, the amount of ongoing transmission, in some parts of Vietnam is less than that in Central Vietnam (<100 per km2 in some areas of the northern midlands, vs 229/km2 in Khanh Hoa province in 2013[13]).

+In sensitivity analyses, we therefore explored the effect of different assumptions about the amount of ongoing-transmission, namely that this was very low, low and medium-high.
+To characterise the epidemiology of very low, low and medium transmission settings, we used data from settings in which the percentage of women that were still susceptible by the time they reached child-bearing age was high (>50%), low (40-50%) and very low (<40%) respectively.
+These data are shown in Figure 1 and come from seroprevalence studies from Japan[14], Fiji[15] and Thailand[16] (Figure 1).
+Using data from other settings for which the age-specific proportion of women of child-bearing age who were susceptible matched our criteria would not have affected conclusions.

-The force of infection based on these data (see Technical Appendix), as estimated elsewhere using catalytic models[9], were used to calculate the contact parameters in the model (see below).
+The force of infection based on these data (see Technical Appendix), as estimated elsewhere using catalytic models[10], were used to calculate the contact parameters in the model (see below).